Alinasaghir/MedoQRST-Medical-Documentation-System-with-QR-Support-and-Speech-to-Text-Integration/README.md

 🚀 Features

-QR-Based Patient Access Instantly retrieve patient records by scanning QR codes assigned to beds or patients.
+QR-Based Patient Access
+Instantly retrieve patient records by scanning QR codes assigned to beds or patients.

-Speech-to-Text for Ward Updates Doctors can add or update patient information using voice input, improving speed and hygiene.
+Speech-to-Text for Ward Updates
+Doctors can add or update patient information using voice input, improving speed and hygiene.

-Role-Based Access Control Separate interfaces and permissions for doctors, consultants, and admins to ensure secure usage.
+Role-Based Access Control
+Separate interfaces and permissions for doctors, consultants, and admins to ensure secure usage.

+WhatsApp Integration
-WhatsApp Integration Send patient summaries or updates to consultants directly through WhatsApp for real-time collaboration.
+Send patient summaries or updates to consultants directly through WhatsApp for real-time collaboration.

+SMTP Gmail Server Authentication
+Secure email notifications and alerts are sent via Gmail’s SMTP server to ensure reliable communication with hospital staff.

-Efficient Record Management Structured views of diagnoses, vitals, procedures, and notes for improved workflow.
+Efficient Record Management
+Structured views of diagnoses, vitals, procedures, and notes for improved workflow.

 📱 Technologies Used